Variant#

 Variant<int, std::string> v;

-v = 42; // Holds int
+v = 42; // holds int

-v = "hello"; // Now holds std::string
+v = "hello"; // now holds std::string (conversion via overload resolution)

 Setting values explicitly#